gohugoio/hugo/content/extras/highlighting.md

 This example uses the popular [Highlight.js] library, hosted by [Yandex], a popular Russian search engine.

-In your `./layouts/chrome/` folder, depending on your specific theme, there will be a snippet that will be included in every generated HTML page, such as `header.html` or `header.includes.html`.
+In your `./layouts/partials/` (or `./layouts/chrome/`) folder, depending on your specific theme, there will be a snippet that will be included in every generated HTML page, such as `header.html` or `header.includes.html`.
 Simply add: